prachibari/movie-reviews-sentiment-analysis/README.md

 id - Unique ID of each review
 sentiment - Sentiment of the review; 1 for positive reviews and 0 for negative reviews review - Text of the review

+Algorithm used - Random Forest with 100 trees, Accuracy - 84%.